sparrowcode/PermissionsKit/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPPermissions/blob/main/Assets/Readme/Preview - 5.0.jpg" width="420"/>

 ### About
 `SPPermissions` is an API to ask for user permissions using Swift.
-The API provides for three UI options: list, dialog & native.

-The UI/UX is in an **Apple style**.
-Support iPad, dark mode & tvOS.

-Also you can check the state permissions using the API.
+You can check state of permissions, available `.authorized`, `.denied` & `.notDetermined`.

+Available ready-use controllers for reqeust permissions: list, dialog & native.
+Support iPad, dark mode and RTL.
+Interface in an Apple style.
+For start you can check [Easy Start section](#easy-start).

 If you like the project, don't forget to `put star ★` and follow me on GitHub: